 List with all the appearances in season 1 episode 6:

 - Pork Barrel BBQ Sauce

 Shark Tank Air Date: 09/13/09 – Season 1 – Episode 6

 Entrepreneurs: Kimberly Cayce

-Kalyx brand active wear creates comfortable sports bras that offer a solution to exercise-induced breast pain.
+Kalyx brand activewear offers a solution to exercise-induced breast pain with its created comfortable sports bras.
 The inventor of the Kaylx sports bra went into the shark tank seeking $125k for a 20% share in the company.
 However no sharks we interested in the business.

 Status: ACQUIRED.
 OUT OF BUSINESS